Affiliate links on Android Authority may earn us a commission. Learn more.

 To conclude, 5G battery drain depends on the type of network you’re connected to, your phone’s hardware, and cell reception.
 These factors change and evolve over time, making it difficult to pinpoint how much worse 5G is for battery life.

 As a quick point of reference, though, early 5G smartphones lost one to two hours of battery life versus a standard 4G connection.
 The iPhone 12, the first in the series with 5G support, suffered from this problem.
-To remedy this, Apple now offers a Smart Data mode that automatically switches from 5G to 4G when you don’t need it.
+To remedy this, Apple now offers a Smart Data mode that automatically turns off 5G on the iPhone when you don’t need it.
 Similarly, many users reported better battery life on the Pixel 6 series after they disabled 5G.

 When it comes to more recent devices like the Pixel 7 or any of the best 5G phones, you’ll likely notice a smaller difference in battery life.
 And as time goes on, you can expect the difference in battery drain between cellular generations to disappear entirely.